nikhil-thampi/Copilot_Hack_session/README.md

 ### Exercise 3

-1. Translate the codebase you have created to C# (or Java), generate unit test cases for the code and corresponding documentation

-### Exercise 4

-3. Create a new C++ workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
+1. Create a new Java workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
 The code should evaluate the temperature and identify the corresponding climate for that region.

 > [!NOTE]